Wytamma/dynamic-beast/README.md

 dynamic-beast --optimise hcv_coal.out hcv_coal.xml > dynamic_hcv_coal.xml
 ```

-Dynamic-beast will look for a line starting with `Operator` and extract the suggestion fromt he lines that follow.
+Dynamic-beast will look for a line starting with `Operator` and extract the suggestion from the lines that follow.
 So if you make your own `.out` file (i.e. by copy-pasting the BEAST output) you need to make sure the file starts with `Operator` on the first line.

 ## Explanation